Skytap quick start: Building your first environment

 Click (New Environment).
 The Create a New Environment window displays.

-If this button is not visible, you may be a restricted user with limited or no permission to create environments.
+If this button isn’t visible, you may be a restricted user A user role with limited permission to view and create resources in Skytap.
+To learn more, see User roles and access permissions. with limited or no permission to create environments.
 Try the instructions at Creating an environment from a template in a project (restricted users).

 To display the public templates, click Skytap.
 Alternately, to display templates that have been shared with you, click Company.